Olga Givernet: Member of the French National Assembly

 In the spring of 2016, Givernet ran for the by-election in the 3rd constituency of Ain, prompted by the resignation of incumbent Etienne Blanc.
 Without any label, she presented herself as "democrat", claiming to be centrist and declaring herself to be recognized by Emmanuel Macron.
 She was defeated in the first round on 13 June 2016 with a score of 10.05% of the votes cast.

 Without a political label, Givernet joined the summer 2016 movement En Marche! created by Emmanuel Macron, of which she became the referent in the Ain.
 She was chosen in May 2017 as the party's candidate in the 3rd constituency of Ain for the 2017 parliamentary elections.
 After obtaining in the first round 45.30% of the votes cast, she was elected in the second round with 61.86% of the votes cast against the outgoing Stéphanie Pernod-Beaudon.

 In parliament, Givernet serves on the Committee on Foreign Affairs, one of the eight standing committees.
-She also joined the Public Policy Evaluation and Oversight Committee.
+She also joined the Public Policy Evaluation and Oversight Committee and the Parliamentary Office for the Evaluation of Scientific and Technological Choices.
 In addition to her committee assignments, she is part of the French-Swiss Parliamentary Friendship Group.

 In July 2019, Givernet challenged incumbent chairman Gilles Le Gendre for the leadership of the LREM parliamentary group; Le Gendre was subsequently re-elected in the first round, with Givernet receiving the third highest number of votes after Florent Boudié.

-She was re-elected in the 2022 French legislative election.
+Givernet was re-elected in the 2022 French legislative election.

+She was re-elected in the 2024 election following the early dissolution of the National Assembly.

+Career in government

+In September 2024, Givernet was named ministerial delegate for energy in the Barnier administration.
+In this capacity, she represented France in the negotiations on a global plastic pollution treaty in late 2024.

 Political positions

-In May 2018, Givernet co-sponsored an initiative in favour of a bioethics law extending to gay and single women free access to fertility treatments such as in vitro fertilisation (IVF) under France's national health insurance; it was one of the campaign promises of President Emmanuel Macron and marked the first major social reform of his five-year term.
+In May 2018, Givernet co-sponsored an initiative in favour of a bioethics law extending to lesbian and single women free access to fertility treatments such as in vitro fertilisation (IVF) under France's national health insurance; it was one of the campaign promises of President Emmanuel Macron and marked the first major social reform of his five-year term.

 In July 2019, Givernet voted in favor of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.